theupdateframework/taps/tap4.md

 # Motivation

-TAP 4 has been motivated by the following two use cases.
+TAP 4 has been motivated by the following use cases.

+## Use case 1: obtaining different targets from different repositories

+It is desirable to use the same TUF library to download and verify different targets hosted on different repositories.
+For example, a user may wish to download Python packages from PyPI, and Ruby packages from RubyGems.
+There are significant advantages in using the same instance of TUF to manage metadata across different repositories, including benefiting from security updates, and performance enhancements.

-## Use case 1: hiding sensitive metadata and targets
+## Use case 2: hiding sensitive metadata and targets

 Users may not wish to upload some metadata and targets to a public repository, because doing so may reveal some sensitive / proprietary information.